MobileSheets

 Settings and Options

 While the default settings for MobileSheets will be fine for most users, everyone likes to operate a little differently.
-That’s why MobileSheets provides the ability to change various settings that impact song loading and the image overlay.
-To modify settings, either click the button on the main library screen, or the button at the bottom right of the image overlay.
-This will take you to the settings screen which you can see below.
+That’s why MobileSheets provides the ability to change various settings that impact how the application operates.
+To access the settings screen, either tap the option button at the bottom of the main library screen, or the button at the bottom right of the image overlay.
+This will take you to the Options screen which you can see below.

 · Set Removable Storage Location

-o Brings up a dialog that allows you to specify the location of your tablet’s removable storage.
+o Used to specify the location of your tablet’s removable storage.
 If you do not enter your removable storage location, it will not be possible to backup songs saved to removable storage, and the companion app will not be able to save songs to removable storage.
+Some devices may not have removable storage.
+Removable storage is explained in more detail in the section on tablet storage.

 · Backup Library